15 follow-up email templates that get replies

 Hi [Name],

-Hope your week is going well.
+Hope your week's going well.
 I sent over some thoughts about [specific topic/challenge mentioned] last week and wanted to see if you had a chance to review them.

 Would it make sense to hop on a quick 15-minute call this week to discuss?
-I have some ideas that might help with [specific challenge].
+I've got some ideas that might help with [specific challenge].

 Best, [Your name]